RICSecLab/RCABench/data_augmentation/README.md

 ## How to add a new data augmentation method

-To add a new data augmentation method to RCABench, follow the three steps below.
+To add a new data augmentation method to RCABench, follow the two steps below.

 ### 1. Create a directory